Point a hostname at your dollarbox

 AAAA | app | 2a01:4f8:c2c:1234::5 |

 If you delete and recreate the container, you get a new IPv6 address.
-Update the AAAA record to match.
+If you rename a simple-mode container, DollarBox recreates its Kubernetes resources and assigns a new IPv6 address.
+Update the AAAA record after either change.

 TTL

-300–3600 seconds is sensible.
+300 to 3600 seconds is sensible.
 Lower TTLs make IP changes propagate faster but cost more DNS queries.
-If your DNS provider has a default, it's almost certainly fine.
+If your DNS provider has a default, it is almost certainly fine.

 HTTPS